browserengineering/book/book/forms.md

 that runs client code, which sends then data to the server via HTTP requests.

-[^exceptions]: Here's I'm talking in general terms.
+[^exceptions]: Here I'm talking in general terms.
 There are some
     browser applications without a server, and others where the client code is exceptionally simple and almost all the code is on the server.